writethedocs/www/docs/2014/blog/announcing-write-the-docs-2014.rst

 * Write the Docs NA in **Portland, Oregon on May 5-6**.

 Both of these dates are on a Monday and Tuesday.
+We will be announcing ticket information in the new year, but know that it will once again be very affordable.

 For the uninitiated,
 Write the Docs is a series of conferences focused on documentation systems,